 In 1969 the City of North Vancouver, Canada and Chiba City, Japan entered into a Sister City Pact.
 As part of that relationship the North Shore Lions Youth Exchange Program began in the spirit of strengthening the bonds of cultural understanding and friendship.
 While the Program itself has undergone many changes since sending its first student groups in the summer of 1970, this exchange is regarded as the most valuable result of the Sister City Pact both here in North Vancouver and across the Pacific Ocean in Chiba.

-In its current format, the Program sends 5 grade 10 students selected from North Shore high schools along with an adult chaperone to Chiba City for 2 weeks every summer.
+In its current format, the Program sends 5 students (15 or 16 years old) selected from North Shore high schools along with an adult chaperone to Chiba City for 2 weeks every summer.
 While there, students are provided with a Japanese host family and participate in a variety of cultural and educational experiences.
 The highlight of the program in Chiba is without a doubt the Three Generations Summer Festival; students wear “happy coats” in the afternoon while carrying a traditional shrine, then beautiful yukatas (a gift from Chiba City) all evening while dancing through the city streets to the beat of taiko drums.
 Upon their return to Canada, the students are required to attend approx. 3 exchange committee meetings to provide their input into the activity program being planned for the Chiba students and their chaperone the following summer.
 In addition, the retuning Canadian students are required to act as a host family to 1 Japanese student for 2 weeks the summer following their visit to Japan.

 - To be considered for the program students must be a Canadian Citizen or a permanent resident of Canada, reside on the North Shore and be attending a North Shore High School.